eyalbh8/Joints_Angle_Calculator/README.md

 ## cv2 liabrary

-Used to open the computer web camera and close the progarm when the user is finished
+Used to open the computer web camera, disaply the image and close the progarm when the user is finished

 ```
+#press 'q' to close the window
 if cv2.waitKey(10) == ord('q'):
     break
 ```